 Why is it a challenge?

 B2B marketers must understand that today’s B2B purchaser gets 70% of what they want to know about your product from the web.
-They rarely take a phone call before this.
+Your prospect will rarely take a phone call before this.

-Most everything used to find and engage qualified prospects is now digital.
+Most of the B2B marketing mix is now digital.
 Sales and marketing automation, SEO, PPC, social…it’s all digital.
 Hundreds of variables must be addressed using multiple software platforms.

 And measurement is virtually all digital now.
 With CEOs and CFOs demanding to see a return on the B2B sales and marketing investment, marketers must be numbers driven.

 There’s no point in going further if your candidate doesn’t have the skills and capabilities your company needs.